gryphonshafer/exact/README.md

     use strict;
     use warnings;
+    use feature ':all';
+    no warnings "experimental";
     use utf8;
     use open ':std', ':utf8';
-    use feature ':5.32';
-    use feature qw( signatures refaliasing bitwise isa );
-    no feature 'indirect';
     use mro 'c3';
     use IO::File;
     use IO::Handle;
-    use namespace::autoclean;
     use Carp qw( croak carp confess cluck );
     use Syntax::Keyword::Try;

-    no warnings "experimental::signatures";
-    no warnings "experimental::refaliasing";
-    no warnings "experimental::bitwise";
+    use PerlX::Maybe ':all';
+    use namespace::autoclean;

 Type this: